Nick-Liou/Gem5/First_Assignment/README.md

 ### a.
 Executing a C program in gem5 using different CPU models (TimingSimpleCPU and MinorCPU)

 We created a simple program in C that uses a recursive function to calculate fibonacci numbers and in a for loop we calculated successive terms and printed them.
-Below are results regarding the simulation time for the two CPU models:
+Below are results regarding the simulation time for the two CPU models running the fibonacci_N_arm file:

 TimingSimpleCPU